alvin-dennis/shadow-dev/README.md

 2. Go to Extensions in the sidebar.
 3. Search for "ShadowSpectrum".
 4. Click Install to install the theme.
-5. Go to File > Preferences > Color Theme and select "Dark Theme" from the dropdown menu.
+5. Go to File > Preferences > Color Theme and select "ShadowSpectrum" from the dropdown menu.

 ## Features